 Was this helpful?

-As you seek out treatment, remember to be patient with yourself.
-Medications work differently for everyone, and you may not find your perfect treatment on your first go.
+As you seek treatment, remember to be patient with yourself.
+Medications work differently for everyone, and you may not find the right treatment on your first go.

-Additionally, many hair growth medicines don’t provide permanent results.
-Meaning that if you stop using them, any positive results will fade.
+Additionally, many hair growth medications don’t provide permanent results.
+This means that if you stop using them, any positive results will fade.

 Minoxidil (Rogaine)

 Minoxidil is a well-known hair growth treatment.
-Give it at least 2 months to start seeing hair regrowth, with topical application to the scalp twice daily for optimum results.
-As mentioned above, when you stop using Minoxidil, expect to see results diminish.
+Give it at least 2 months to start producing hair regrowth, applying it to your scalp twice daily for the best results.
+But expect to see the results diminish when you stop using minoxidil.

 • increased heart rate